LAWRENCE — Standing at the front of a crowded community room, Nataly Castaño asked everyone to raise their hands.

 Gitau, the Kenyan native, has had better luck in her path to higher education: She will be attending Whitman College in Walla Walla, Wash.,

-this fall, through a scholarship from the school.
+through a scholarship from the school.
 Still, when it came time to apply for college, she ran into roadblocks, became depressed, “gave up in school” for a while, and “felt insufficient.”
 “I worked very hard to be at the top of my class,” said Gitau, who graduated third in her class at Lawrence High.
 She has since gained her resolve, and plans to study urban development; she says she’s “passionate” about her home city, where she has been deeply involved in the community, and started a paper called “What’s Good in the Hood.” (whatsgoodinthehood.tumblr.com).

 After getting her degree, she plans to “give back to the city, or cities similar to it.”
 That dedication and spirit is precisely what Castaño and others hope to tap in their fight for immigrant rights.